Beckham plans to make Miami team a global soccer franchise

-MIAMI Former England football captain David Beckham announced on Wednesday that he is exercising his option to become the owner of a Major League Soccer team in Miami.
+MIAMI Feb 5 Former England soccer captain David Beckham is set to announce on Wednesday that he is exercising his option to become the owner of a Major League Soccer team in Miami.

-"This is a dream," the international football star said at an appearance with MLS Commissioner Don Garber at the Florida city's gleaming new bayfront art museum.

-"This is an exciting time for myself and an exciting time for my family and my friends and my partners," Beckham added.

 The former Manchester United and Real Madrid star, who also played for the Los Angeles Galaxy, retired as a player last May and holds a $25 million option in his MLS contract to start a new franchise.